Officials: Jerome Powell is Trump's choice for Fed post

-Trump plans to make the announcement later in the day at a White House ceremony, said the officials, who spoke on condition of anonymity to discuss the president's decision before the formal announcement.
+In his remarks, Powell said it had been a privilege to serve under both Yellen and former Fed Chairman Ben Bernanke, saying he shared their sense of mission and dedication and said he would do "everything within my power" to achieve the Fed's congressionally mandated goals of "stable prices and maximum employment."

+Yellen, in a statement, congratulated Powell on his nomination and said, "I am confident in his deep commitment to carrying out the vital public mission of the Federal Reserve."
+Yellen, who did not attend the announcement, said she would work with him to ensure a smooth transition.

-After a search that was more public than any before in the Fed's more than a century of history, Trump's choice of the 64-year-old Powell will likely be seen as a safe choice who could represent continuity at the Fed.
+After a search that was more public than any before in the Fed's more than a century of history, Trump's choice of the 64-year-old Powell was seen as a safe choice that represents continuity at the Fed.

+"Mr. Powell could be considered a clone of Janet Yellen in a positive sense.
+He will continue the same cautious, gradualist policy in setting interest rates that she did," said Sung Won Sohn, economics professor at California State University-Channel Islands.

+If confirmed by the Senate, Powell would become chairman when Yellen's term ends on Feb.
+3.

 Trump had indicated that his final decision had come down to Powell, Yellen and John Taylor, a Stanford University economist.
 Earlier, the president had also considered Kevin Warsh, a former member of the Fed board, and Gary Cohn, his chief economic adviser.